FAQs

 How Do I Know if My Loved One with BPD Will Change?

 We hate to consider someone with BPD “hopeless,” especially since it’s a treatable condition.
 However, there are cases where it’s best to let your loved one with BPD go.
 When abuse is involved, it’s almost always better for you to leave the relationship and go No Contact – if possible, or at the very least – distance yourself and emotionally detach.
-That doesn’t mean your loved one can’t get better but the decision to enter treatment and do the work is always up to them.
+That doesn’t mean your loved one can’t get better, but the decision to enter treatment and do the work is always up to them.
 You cannot coax them into treatment.
-Actually, if there’s abuse involved, forcing them into treatment by way of ultimatum can actually backfire on you.
+If there’s abuse involved, forcing them into treatment by way of ultimatum can actually backfire on you and become physically or emotionally dangerous.

-If you’ve armchair diagnosed your loved one with BPD (no judgement), keep in mind – they may actually struggle with a different personality disorder that they’re much less likely to recover from.
-NPD and ASPD can look similar to BPD but as of 2024, they are much harder to treat.
-There’s also the possibility that your loved one doesn’t actually have a personality disorder and is just an abuser.
+If you’ve diagnosed your loved one with BPD using internet research (no judgement) , keep in mind – they may actually struggle with a different personality disorder.
+NPD and ASPD often look similar to BPD, especially to the general public, but as of 2024, those two personality disorders are much harder to treat than BPD.
+There’s also the possibility that your loved one doesn’t have a personality disorder at all, and is just an abuser.
 Above all, keep your safety your top priority.
 Don’t let a possible mental illness be an excuse to stay with an abusive partner.
+You deserve better.
+Mental illness is not an excuse to abuse people.

-If your loved one refuses to accept that their behavior or thought patterns are an issue or if they don’t take accountability for wrongdoing, that’s a red flag.
+If your loved one refuses to accept that their behavior / thought patterns are an issue – or if they don’t take accountability for wrongdoing, that’s a red flag.
 If they refuse to start treatment and are quick to blame you for their abuse, that’s another sign the relationship will likely not progress in a way you want or need.
+If they reluctantly start treatment but seem to resent you for it, or seem to only be doing it to appease you, that’s another red flag.
+Abusers will weaponize therapy and use it to further abuse their victims.
+Be mindful of this.

 Need more answers?

 Sometimes it helps to talk to someone who understands borderline personality disorder firsthand.
-Book a coaching call with Audrey Harper of BPD Beautiful.
+Book a peer support call with Sarah Rose of BPD Beautiful.